New decade, new post…

 - a couple of fictional additions to the G&W family including the B&B (named for Bernard & Ben)

-13. PQTX.
-I haven’t blogged about this in any great detail other than here, but I have one ‘fun’ and fictional industry on the layout.
+17. Build PQTX.
+I have one ‘fun’ and fictional industry on the layout.
 Poutine Quebec (PQ) will be a poutine factory located outside of Montreal and will have a number of company owned cars.
 Inbound will be cheese curds in PQTX reefers, potatoes in PQTX boxcars and light brown gravy powder in PQTX hopper cars along with packaging and other assorted supplies.
 Once a week there would be a PQTX tank car shipment called the ‘gravy train’ that would bring in a heavier grade of gravy for storage in onsite tanks.
 Outbound would be the finished Poutine Quebec product to market.

 Phew.
-There are more ideas in the works but that is certainly a good start for now.
-It’s likely that each of these projects will morph into it’s own blog post… so please stay tuned for many more details coming soon.
+That is certainly a good start for now.
+I’m hopeful that each of these resolutions/ideas will morph into it’s own blog post… so please stay tuned for many more posts coming soon.